Level 5 Integrative Counselling Training Course in Liverpool

 What this counselling course gives you

 This Level 5 counselling training is designed to develop ethical, reflective, and competent practitioners.
-You will build a strong theoretical foundation, practise counselling skills in a supported environment, and develop the self awareness required for professional practice.
+You will build a strong theoretical foundation, practise counselling skills in a supported environment, and develop the self-awareness required for professional practice.

 Preparation for real client work